-Northerners and Southerners, who never really got along anyway, were engaging in a White-hot (see what we did there?) debate over the issue of slavery — specifically, whether or not it should be permitted in the new territories the United States had acquired, first from France in the Louisiana Purchase and later from Mexico as a result of the Mexican-American War.
+Northerners and Southerners, who never really got along anyway, were engaging in a White-hot (see what we did there?) debate over the issue of slavery — specifically, whether or not it should be permitted in the new territories the US had purchased, first from France in the Louisiana Purchase and later acquired from Mexico as a result of the Mexican-American War.

 Eventually, the anti-slavery movement gained enough support throughout the more-populous North, and by 1860, slavery seemed doomed.
 So, in response, 13 Southern states announced they would secede from the Union and form their own nation, where slavery would be tolerated and promoted.

 But while the sectional differences that existed in the U.S since the birth of the nation likely made war inevitable, there were a few moments on the Antebellum timeline that made everyone in the new nation keenly aware that the different visions for the country would likely need to be resolved on the battlefield.

 The Wilmot Proviso was one of these moments, and although it was nothing more than a proposed amendment to a bill that failed to make it into the final version of the law, it played a pivotal role in adding fuel to the sectional fire and bringing about the American Civil War.

 The Wilmot Proviso was an unsuccessful proposal in August 8 1846 by the Democrats in the U.S Congress to ban slavery in the territory recently acquired from Mexico in the Mexican-American War.